irmen/prog8/docs/source/programming.rst

 len(x)
     Number of values in the non-scalar (array or matrix) value x.
     (This is different from the number of *bytes* in memory if the datatype isn't byte)

+lsb(x)
+    Get the least significant byte of the word x.

+msb(x)
+    Get the most significant byte of the word x.

 any(x)
 	1 ('true') if any of the values in the non-scalar (array or matrix) value x is 'true' (not zero), else 0 ('false')